buildkite/terraform-provider-buildkite/docs/resources/pipeline.md

 # <resource name> Resource/Data Source

-This resource allows you to create pipelines for repositories.
+This resource allows you to create and manage pipelines for repositories.

 Buildkite Documentation: https://buildkite.com/docs/pipelines